ECG J wave syndromes: hypothermia, early repolarization, hypercalcemia & Brugada syndrome

 - The hallmark of early repolarization is the end-QRS slurring or end-QRS notching (the notch is the J wave!).

-An in-depth discussion regarding J wave syndromes are provided by Charles Antzelevitch.
+An in-depth discussion regarding J wave syndromes is provided by Charles Antzelevitch.
 Note that Brugada syndrome and early repolarization are discussed separately here on ecgwaves.com.